 The hard shell makes sure your belongings are protected on the inside and the swiveling wheels make it convenient for navigating through transit stations and small streets.
 There’s even a charging port on the side for connecting a power bank!

-A trusty little carry-on suitcase, this roller bag is small enough to carry on the airplane but large enough to fit everything you’ll need for a trip to Europe.
-It’s sturdy with nice wheels and even comes in cute patterns!
+A nice hard side carry-on suitcase, this roller bag is small enough to bring on the airplane but large enough to fit everything you’ll need for a trip to Europe.
+It’s sturdy with nice wheels and even comes in 5 beautiful colors!